varp/vardan.pro/_drafts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 into logical modules and move into `lib` folder.
 Now he have the following logical parts:
     1. `nodejs_base.py` - base command classes for the rest of Sublime Text commands
-    2. `nodejs_comamnd_thread.py` - class for running underlying OS specific commands
+    2. `nodejs_command_thread.py` - classes for running underlying OS specific commands
     3. `nodejs_commands.py` - core classes for the plugin functionality (node_run, node_drun and etc.)
     4. `nodejs_constants.py` - several constants for PLUGIN_PATH and etc.
     5. `nodejs_debug.py` - debugging functions